isomerpages/mas-moneysense/_starter-packs/Understand the costs of buying a home.md

 A&nbsp;**mortgage reducing term insurance**&nbsp;protects your dependants if you (the borrower) should pass away or become permanently disabled and can no longer service the loan.

 ##### All properties
+If your property is mortgaged to a bank, you may be required to take up a mortgagee interest policy.

 #### Insurance for your home